dotnet/docs/docs/core/tools/dotnet.md

 - **`--list-runtimes`**

-  Print out a list of the installed .NET Core runtimes.
+  Prints out a list of the installed .NET Core runtimes.

 - **`--list-sdks`**